Aliases for RAB35 Gene

 GeneCards Summary for RAB35 Gene

 RAB35 (RAB35, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Endocytosis and Cytoskeletal Signaling.
+Diseases associated with RAB35 include myopathy, myofibrillar, 5.
+Among its related pathways are Endocytosis.
 GO annotations related to this gene include GTP binding and GDP binding.
 An important paralog of this gene is RAB33A.